 * James Hughell was the first white child born in the township.

 * James Webb had the first blacksmith shop.

 * The first schoolhouse was built in 1817 in an area owned by James Harvey, whose property also contained the first graveyard, just east of town.

 * William Richardson built an early mill on Duck Creek.

 Joseph Williams was an early preacher, perhaps the first.
 The first church was known as Duck Chapel.

 How the town relates to Fairfield is general in nature.
-Those who wanted to trade with Connersville and Brookville would have moved their goods toward the road across the covered bridge that connected the towns.
+Those who wanted to trade with Connersville and Brookville would have moved their goods across the river at various points.
+The covered bridge later on would have simplified that.
 Blooming Grove's location was perfect for that.
 As a commercial center began to develop west of the village, it became somewhat of a crossroads.